lingui/js-lingui/website/docs/ref/macro.md

 - You don't need to learn ICU MessageFormat syntax.
 You always use familiar JS and JSX code.
 - Components and functions are type checked.
-- Short id generated for your messages
+- Short ID generated for your messages
 - Additional validation of plural rules is performed during transformation.
 - Non-essential data are removed from the production build (e.g. comments and default messages) to shave a few bytes.